A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • I believe that honesty is the best policy.

-• She sees the ocean from her bedroom window.
+• She is seeing the ocean from her bedroom window.

-• I know the answer to that question.
+• am knowing the answer to that question.

-• They possess a rare collection of antique books.
+• They are possessing a rare collection of antique books.

-• I prefer the blue shirt over the red one.
+• am preferring the blue shirt over the red one.

-• I ___ the sunset from my balcony. (see)
+• am seeing the sunset from my balcony.

-• She ___ a strong desire to travel the world. (have)
+• She is having a strong desire to travel the world.

-• He ___ the weather forecast for the weekend. (check)
+• He is checking the weather forecast for the weekend.

 Using the Past to Talk About the Present or Future: A Surprising Grammatical Twist

-Get ready for a bit of a mind-bending concept: using the past tense to talk about the present or future.
-I know it sounds a bit counterintuitive, but trust me, this is a technique that can add some serious flair and finesse to your English communication.
+Ready for a mind-bending Advanced Grammar Concepts?
+Let’s explore how you can use the past tense to talk about the present or future.
+This technique can add flair and finesse to your English communication.

-Here’s the deal: sometimes, we can use past tense verbs to express meanings that are actually in the present or future.
-For example, take a sentence like “I was going to the store later.”
-The verb “was going” is in the past tense, but it’s referring to a future action.
+Sometimes, we use past tense verbs to express meanings in the present or future.
+For example, “I was going to the store later.”
+The verb “was going” is in the past tense but refers to a future action.

 • I was going to the store to pick up some groceries.